KaineWooten/ZeesHUD/#customizations/!!!README!!!.txt

 	- Open them using Notepad++ or any other text editor.
 	- Follow the guide available in these files to modify the HUD.

-- For addon folders (i.e. health_jrpg) :
+- For files in the "addons" folder :
-	- Drag and drop them in the "_enabled" folder in order to enable addons.
+	- Drag and drop addon folders in the "_enabled" folder in order to enable addons.
 	- To disable them, drag them out of the "_enabled" folder.
 	- All addons start with the element that they're replacing, and there should be only addon with the word included.
 	- Some addons include a readme inside, make sure to read them!